The AVACEN 100 is Fibromyalgia Friendly™

-E.U.
-NEWS: The AVACEN-100, Class-IIa, OTC medical device now bears the European Union CE (Conformité Européenne) Mark and is indicated for the temporary relief of widespread pain associated with fibromyalgia.
+The AVACEN 100, Class-IIa, OTC medical device has been awarded the European Union CE (Conformité Européenne) Mark and is approved by Health Canada for the temporary relief of widespread pain associated with fibromyalgia.

 NOTICE: The AVACEN 100 is not for sale in the U.S. for any FDA non-cleared indication mentioned in this document including FIBROMYALGIA.